 - a.
-Any complaint about the Council's procedures or administration should be made in writing to the Parish Clerk.
-The Council shall provide reasonable assistance to the complainant, to accurately record the complaint, where the complainant cannot or has difficulty in setting out a written complaint. - b.
-If the complainant does not wish to put the complaint to the Parish Clerk, it should be addressed to the Chairman of the Council. - c.
-The Clerk will acknowledge receipt of the complaint and advise the complainant when the matter will be considered by the council or by the committee established for the purposes of hearing complaints. - d.
-The complaint should be treated as confidential or whether, and the council is obliged to comply with its duties under the Data Protection Act 2018 at all times to safeguard against the unlawful disclosure of personal data. - e.
+Any complaint about the Council's procedures or administration should be made in writing to the Parish Clerk (see website for details). - b.
+If the complainant does not wish to make the complaint via the Parish Clerk, it should be addressed to the Chairman of the Council. - c.
+The Clerk / Chair will acknowledge receipt of the complaint and advise when the matter will be considered either by the council or a nominated Committee working on behalf of the Council. - d.
+Please be aware that any complaint will be treated as confidential, and that the council is obliged to comply with its duties under the Data Protection Act 2018 at all times to safeguard against the unlawful disclosure of personal data. - e.
 The complainant will be invited to attend the meeting at which the complaint will be considered and be offered the opportunity to be accompanied by a representative, if required. - f.
 Seven clear working days prior to the meeting, the complainant is required to provide the Council with copies of any documentation or other items on which the complaint is based.

 g.
-The Council shall provide the complainant with copies of any documentation upon which they wish to rely at the meeting and shall do so promptly, allowing the claimant the opportunity to read the material in good time for the meeting.
+The Council shall provide the complainant with copies of any documentation upon which it wishes to rely on at the meeting and shall do so promptly, allowing the opportunity to read the material in good time for the meeting.